OPL welcomes the public use of its meeting facilities in keeping with the library’s mission that recognizes its role as a community meeting place.

 - Groups shall not exceed the legal posted capacity of the meeting room.
 It is the group’s responsibility to monitor compliance with the capacity regulations.
 The group must refuse people admittance to the room if their entry exceeds the posted room capacity.

 - OPL or its employees shall not assume responsibility for any property of groups, individuals, or organizations.
 All property belonging to an organization must be removed from the library at the end of each meeting.

 - Groups shall vacate meeting rooms promptly upon the reservation end time to ensure the room is available for the next group.
 Meetings will end 15 minutes prior to the time that the library closes to the public.

 - Each group using meeting rooms is expected to inform staff when the meeting is finished and report the number of attendees.

-- Joint facilities such as South, Saddlebrook, AV Sorensen, and Florence branches have separate meeting room policies.
-Please refer to them if requesting a meeting room at these locations.
+- Saddlebrook, AV Sorensen, and Florence branches are joint facilities and have separate meeting room policies.
+Please refer to individual branch policies if requesting a room at these locations.